timwco/twhitacre-old/resources/index.md

 ---
-layout: post
+layout: extra
 title: Front End Resources
 ---

-Below is a list of resources that I use, love and desire to share.
-Please enjoy responsibly.
+___Below is a list of resources that I use, love and desire to share.
+Please enjoy responsibly.___

 ## General Cheat Sheets
 * [HTML](http://overapi.com/html/)